Jürgen Kurths

-Jürgen Kurths (born 11 March 1953 in Arendsee/Altmark) is a German physicist and mathematician.
-He is senior advisor in the research department Complexity Sciences of the Potsdam Institute for Climate Impact Research, a Professor of Nonlinear Dynamics at the Institute of Physics at the Humboldt University, Berlin, and a 6th-century chair for Complex Systems Biology at the Institute for Complex Systems and Mathematical Biology at Kings College, Aberdeen University (UK).
+Jürgen Kurths (born 11 March 1953) is a German physicist and mathematician.
+He is senior advisor in the research department Complexity Sciences of the Potsdam Institute for Climate Impact Research, a professor of nonlinear dynamics at the Institute of Physics at the Humboldt University, Berlin, and a 6th-century chair for complex systems biology at the Institute for Complex Systems and Mathematical Biology at Kings College, Aberdeen University (UK).
 His research is mainly concerned with nonlinear physics and complex systems sciences and their applications to challenging problems in Earth system, physiology, systems biology and engineering.

 Biography

 Kurths studied mathematics at the University of Rostock and was awarded his PhD in 1983 at the GDR Academy of Sciences, followed by his installation in 1991 in theoretical physics at the University of Rostock.
 In 1991, in a special program of the Max-Planck-Society, he was selected as one of a few scientists from East Germany to become a director of a new working group and he has formed an internationally well-known group on nonlinear dynamics.
 In 1994 he got a full-chair on theoretical physics/nonlinear dynamics at the University of Potsdam.
 There he was also Dean of the Science Faculty (1996–1999), and established as the founding director the Interdisciplinary Centre for Dynamics of Complex Systems (1994–2008).
 He was the founding director of the Leibniz-Kolleg Potsdam.
 In 2008, he was called to re-create the research domain Transdisciplinary Concepts at PIK and to bring complex systems perspectives into Earth system research and has become a Professor of Nonlinear Dynamics at the Institute of Physics at the Humboldt University, Berlin, and in 2009 a 6th-century chair for Complex Systems Biology at the Institute for Complex Systems and Mathematical Biology at Kings College, Aberdeen University.
 Since 2021, he is senior advisor at the PIK.